MasteRminD6666/MasteRminD6666/README.md

-- 🔭 it's not how much time you have it's how you use it
+- 🔭 it's not matter how much time you have it's how you use it
 - 🌱 I’m currently learning everything 💻🤣 😢
 - 👯 I’m looking to collaborate with other devlopers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ fact: a guitar player
+- ⚡ Guitar solos Bikes ♥

 ### Connect with me: